Becoming You With Julie

 5 from 1 vote

-This mango avocado salsa recipe with lime is bright, creamy, spicy, and just the right amount of sweet.
+This easy mango avocado salsa recipe with lime is bright, creamy, spicy, and just the right amount of sweet.

 Mango avocado salsa being mixed in a bowl.